 4. Er Baretto

 To accompany your coffee, order a sweet treat.
-Torta della nonna is my favorite.
-It is a pie with a shortbread-like crust, filled with thick Italian custard, and topped with a generous portion of pine nuts and powdered sugar.
+The Torta della nonna is a local favorite, and a good option to choose.
+Consisting of a pie with a shortbread-like crust, the pie is filled with thick Italian custard, and topped with a generous portion of pine nuts and powdered sugar.

 5. Il Gelatone

 An Italian restaurant guide is never complete without a gelateria.
 After all, do as the Romans do.
 And Romans love gelato.
 A go-to gelato in Monti is Il Gelatone for a few reasons.
 It is just a minute walk from the main square in Monti, Piazza della Madonna dei Monti.
 Enjoy your gelato on the steps of the fountain.
 This gelateria also features a variety of traditional and soy-based flavors.
+Plus, vegans in rome can rejoice that this place exists.
 Vegan gelato does exist is many gelaterias, but in the form of sorbet.
 This is one of the few places in Rome that serve soy-based gelato.
 Plus, they don’t skimp on the creaminess or flavor.

 For vegan flavors, enjoy coconut, strawberry, chocolate, hazelnut, and more!
 You can even order a gluten free cone.
 The 25+ traditional flavors range from pistacchio to cheesecake.